albinlundin/DurianGenomeAnalysis/README.md

 To check the quality of the trimmed reads FastQC was used once again.
 Shown below is the phred per base sequence quality plot after trimming:
 ![image](https://github.com/albinlundin/DurianGenomeAnalysis/blob/main/results/FastQC_rna/after_preprocessing/RNA_phred_after_trimm.png "Phred scores after trimming")

+Worth noting is that there still seems to be a problem with the sequence duplication levels and overrepresented sequences after trimming, but maybe it is fine since this is regarding RNA sequences meaning that there could be naturally occuring uneven coverage of the different RNA transcripts.
+Anyway, the phred score definetely improved by the trimming which is positive.

+#### Questions from the student manual regarding Reads quality control
+- What is the structure of a FASTQ file?
+- How is the quality of the data stored in the FASTQ files?
+How are paired reads identified?
+- How is the quality of your data?
+- What can generate the issues you observe in your data?
+Can these cause any problems during subsequent analyses?

+#### Questions from the student manual regarding reads preprocessing
+- How many reads have been discarded after trimming?
+- How can this affect your future analyses and results?
+- How is the quality of your data after trimming?
+- What do the LEADING, TRAILING and SLIDINGWINDOW options do?

+### Mapping, structural-, and functional annotation